Tropical Atlantic, Gulf of Mexico

-While NOAA has made steady progress in forecasting the track of a hurricane, forecasting hurricane rapid intensification (wind speeds increasing 35 mph in 24 hours or less) remains a big challenge.
+While NOAA has made steady progress in forecasting the track of a hurricane, forecasting hurricane rapid intensification—wind speeds increasing 30 knots in 24 hours or less—remains a significant challenge.
 To improve understanding of hurricane rapid intensification, scientists need to understand the ocean processes that are occurring as intensity increases, which means collecting data immediately before and during a storm.

-The vehicles were strategically positioned in five operational areas that have a high likelihood of encountering a hurricane, based on historical track data.
-NOAA and Saildrone Mission Control worked together to task the vehicles into as many storms as possible.
+The vehicles are equipped with ruggedized “hurricane wings” designed especially for operating in winds over 78 knots and waves over 15.2 meters.
+They are strategically positioned in operational areas in the Tropical Atlantic and Gulf of Mexico that have a high likelihood of encountering a hurricane, based on historical track data.
+NOAA and Saildrone Mission Control work together to task the vehicles into as many storms as possible.

-The USVs transmitted meteorological and oceanographic data including air temperature and relative humidity, barometric pressure, wind speed and direction, water temperature and salinity, sea surface temperature, and wave height and period from the eastern tropical Atlantic in near real time; the NRT data was used to improve ocean-atmosphere initial conditions in forecast models.
+The USVs transmit meteorological and oceanographic data, including air temperature and relative humidity, barometric pressure, wind speed and direction, water temperature and salinity, sea surface temperature, and wave height and period from the eastern tropical Atlantic in near real time; the NRT data is used to improve ocean-atmosphere initial conditions in forecast models.

 During the missions, NOAA orchestrates coordinated sampling with underwater gliders and aerial assets to create a complete picture of the atmospheric and water column, from 9,000 meters above the surface to 1,000 meters below.